tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

       ‘kbuffer’ (gives faster sorting for already pre-sorted data, e.g. index data sorted by id).
 The result set is in both cases the same; picking one option or the other may just improve (or worsen!) performance.
-This option was added in version 2.1.1-beta.

    -  ‘rand\_seed’ - lets you specify a specific integer seed value for an ``ORDER BY RAND()`` query, for example: … OPTION ``rand_seed=1234``.
 By default, a new and different seed value is autogenerated for every query.

-   -  ‘low\_priority’ - runs the query with idle priority, introduced in 2.3.2-beta.
+   -  ‘low\_priority’ - runs the query with idle priority.

    Example: